hodcroftlab/covariants/table_overview.md

 # Overview of Clusters/Mutations in Europe
 [Overview of proportion of clusters in selected countries](country_overview.md)

+In the graphs below, countries are displayed in the chart if the country has at least 20 sequences present in the cluster.

 # Mutation Tables and Graphs
 - [20A.EU1](#20aeu1) _(S:A222V)_
 - [20A.EU2](#20aeu2) _(S:S477N)_